 MGT 6635.
 TVA Investment Challenge.
-[Formerly MGT 635] Students manage an investment portfolio for the Tennessee Valley Authority in competition with other universities in Tennessee.
+[Formerly MGT 635] TVA Investment Challenge.
+Students manage an Investment Portfolio for the Tennessee Valley Authority in competition with other Universities in Tennessee.
 Prerequisite: Permission of instructor.
-[2 credits in total over 4 mods, beginning in January and ending in December]
+[2 credit hours in total over 4 mods, beginning in January and ending in December].